Students must fill a booking form, Accommodation Booking Form . Submit the form along with RM500.00 booking fee to reserve the room.

 You need to fill-in the Reference Letter Request Form.

-Submit the completed application to Student Central or email email@example.com.
+Submit the completed application to Student Information Centre (SIC) or email firstname.lastname@example.org.

 It will take 2 working days for issuance of confirmation letter.